 I also made a couple trips down to Louisville!
 The first was for a Derby Party (hosted by Magpie and Beth!) for the 142nd running of the Kentucky Derby!
 I also was able to visit my favorite Louisville church, St. Louis Bertrand, and I got a very potato photo of their (lovely) Marian statue (May crowning was the same day!), which is featured below.
 The second trip was for the trip I made with some folks out to Washington, DC to attend the ordination of the Dominican friars.
 That’ll be covered, as mentioned below, in a post later this month!

 The ICKSP at St. Stanislaus had their new altar rail installed! …and then a few weeks later covered in plastic tarp….
 The sanctuary is undergoing a repainting!
 As part of the restoration work by the Institute of Christ the King, they are making a lot of changes to the interior of the church.
 Cream City Catholic has been covering the work.
-Back to the temporary altar the ICKSP goes, but, as is usual with ICKSP, the temporary altar is a lot nicer than most of what modern Catholics can throw together in expensive and bland suburban churches!….
+Back to the temporary altar the ICKSP goes, but, as is usual with ICKSP, the temporary altar is a gorgeous!….
 Apparently, the work should be completed in time for the 150th celebration in September or October.
 So, it’ll be a long summer of scaffolding all over, but the pay-off should be well worth it!
 It’ll be nice to be able to clearly make out different aspects of the apse and ceiling, instead of it all blurring into each other, as it does now.
 (If I could go back in time, I’d just license/try to own the paint makeup of what I call “liturgical bland.”
-It almost seems like the post-conciliar Catholic renovation revoluation was pushed primarily through bland paint retailers!…)
+It almost seems like the post-conciliar Catholic renovation revolution was pushed primarily through bland paint retailers!…)

 I also made my first trip across town to one of the Cor Jesu events held each week at St. Robert parish in Shorewood, WI.
 Their description of the event is: